-Enter the following NFT COPY command:
+2. Enter the following NFT COPY command:

-'''

-C:\WINGZ> NFT COPY/BLOCK MYFILE.SLK USER2::
+C:> NFT COPY/BLOCK Z:\MYFILE.SLK USER2::

-'''

 Note that USER2 is followed by two colons (::).
-This indicates the file is to be copied to the current directory of the specified personal computer.
+This indicates the file is to be copied to the default directory of the specified client, which is the directory you were in when you invoked FAL.

-If NFT displays the following error message, make sure the remote personal computer is running FAL.
+If NFT displays the following error message, make sure the remote personal computer is running the File Access utility (FAL).

-'''

-Error opening file: user2::myfile.slk
+Error opening file: user2::myfile.slk Unrecognized object

-Unrecognized object

-'''

-- Some DECnet nodes may require user names and passwords.
-If you transfer the file to one of these accounts, you must specify the:
+- 3. If you transfer the file to a multiuser DECnet host, you must specify the:

 - User name and password for the account

 - Device name

 - Directory name